Transloadit currently does not have any open vacancies but we're always looking for talented and

 We like transparency.
 We dislike making money off the back of team-members who happen to be poor negotiators.
 The pay that is advertised is what we can afford to spend on the position at that time.
 Your negotiating skills and our biases should not be a factor in determining the compensation for your work.

-Should you choose to take the job, this means that people who have read the vacancy could deduce how much money you are making (minus taxes, bonuses, raises).
-We are sorry about this side-effect, but we feel transparency is the best way for you to be sure that the same applies to all candidates and that there is nothing shady going on.
+🚨 Should you choose to take the job, this means that people who have read the vacancy could deduce how much money you are making (minus taxes, bonuses, raises).
+We are sorry about this side-effect, but we feel transparency is the best way for you to be sure that the same applies to all candidates for the same position and that there is nothing shady going on.

 Can I Buy a Rolex?

-Our pay is not yet on par with some of the well-funded angel / VC-backed Bay Area companies.
+Our pay is not yet on par with some of the well-funded VC-backed Bay Area companies.
 So if you are intent on buying that Rolex very soon, you should not apply at Transloadit.
-We are bootstrapped and 100% VC-free.
+We are bootstrapped and 100% VC-free. ✅

-We do, however, seek to give everyone involved fair compensation for their time invested in Transloadit.
-It should also be noted that not having to answer to investors allows us to optimize for other goals than profit alone, such as employee satisfaction.
+We do however seek to give everyone involved fair compensation for their time invested in Transloadit.
+It should also be noted that not being beholden to shareholders value allows us to optimize for goals other than "5X return in 5 years" without caring too much what's left behind when that is achieved.
+Goals such as employee satisfaction.

 What Are the Perks Besides Pay?